Ginevra Le Moli

 Assistant Professor of Public International Law

-Ginevra Le Moli completed her doctoral research at the Graduate Institute of International Law and Development Studies (IHEID).
-She holds an LL.B. and a Masters in Law cum laude from the University of Roma Tre, an LL.M degree in International Law from the Graduate Institute (cum laude) and a Diploma in International Law from the LSE (UK).
+Ginevra Le Moli holds a Ph.D. in Public International Law (summa cum laude) from the Graduate Institute of International Law and Development Studies (IHEID), Geneva.
+She also holds an LL.B. and a Masters in Law (cum laude) from the University of Roma Tre, an LL.M. in International Law from the Graduate Institute (cum laude) and a Diploma in International Law from the LSE (UK).

-She was previously a Visiting Fellow at the Lauterpacht Centre for International Law, Cambridge (01-09/2019), a Legal Consultant with the UN OHCHR (2015-2018), and a Teaching Assistant for the LLM Programme in International Law of the IHEID, Geneva (2015-2019).
+She was previously a Visiting Fellow at the Lauterpacht Centre for International Law, Cambridge (01-09/2019) and a Legal Consultant with the UN OHCHR (2015-2018).
 Between 2016 and 2018, she took part in UN investigation teams for Syria and Yemen, with several field missions in Damascus, Idlib, Aleppo, Homs (Syria) and Sanaʽa and Taiz (Yemen).
-In Geneva, she also collaborated on a joint-project with the Global Migration Centre of the Graduate Institute and the OHCHR on the principle of non-refoulement in international human rights law.
 Previously, she was a Legal Adviser for NGOs (2013-2014) and a Junior Associate in the Litigation and Arbitration Department of the law firm Bonelli Erede, in Rome (2011-2012).

 Research Areas and Interests